Rushey Mead: Geography

-Rushey Mead is bounded by the wards and areas of Belgrave to the south and west and Humberstone & Hamilton and Northfields to the east and south-east on the other side of the Midland Main Line.
+Rushey Mead is bounded by the wards and areas of Belgrave to the south and west, and Humberstone & Hamilton and Northfields to the east and south-east on the other side of the Midland Main Line.
 North and north-west of Rushey Mead are the Leicestershire villages of Thurmaston and Birstall at the Leicestershire county border and in the Borough of Charnwood at the start of the Leicester Urban Area in that direction.

 History

-Rushey Mead was originally a part of the Thurmaston civil parish during the 19th century.
+Rushey Mead was originally a part of the Thurmaston civil parish in the 19th century.
 The modern day suburb was split from Thurmaston and gazetted as a "Thurmaston Urban District" in 1894, before being annexed to the City of Leicester in 1935, when it was renamed Rushey Mead.

-Jesse Jackson, the American politician who was twice a Democratic Party candidate for nomination in elections to be President of the United States visited Rushey Mead on 5 December 2015 to open a park named in his honour.
+Jesse Jackson, the American politician who was twice a Democratic Party candidate for the nomination in elections to be President of the United States, visited Rushey Mead on 5 December 2015 to open a park named in his honour.

 Business and commerce

-One of the most important lamp factories in Britain, originally built to supply parts for aircraft in World War Two was located in Rushey Mead.
-In 1946 British Thomson-Houston (BTH) opened the Mazda Lamps Factory on Melton Road, producing electric lamps of many kinds.
-BTH had licensed the 'Mazda (light bulb)' brand name from General Electric of USA (GE).
-In 1964 the lamp factory was renamed as Thorn Lighting after the merger of Thorn Lighting with AEI.
-General Electric, one of the world's biggest companies took over the Thorn Lighting company in 1991.
-The site contained ground breaking research labs that made countless contributions of global significance, development workshops and even built machines used on the factory floor.
-The Factory closed in 2007 after 61 years of producing lamps.
+One of the most important lamp factories in Britain, originally built to supply aircraft parts during World War Two, was located in Rushey Mead.
+In 1946, British Thomson-Houston (BTH) opened the Mazda Lamps Factory on Melton Road, producing electric lamps of many kinds.
+BTH had licensed the 'Mazda (light bulb)' brand name from General Electric of the USA (GE).
+In 1928, BTH was amalgamated with its rival, the Metropolitan-Vickers company, to form Associated Electrical Industries (AEI).
+The two companies' brand identities were maintained until the 1960s, when, soon after 1967, the holding company AEI was taken over by one of the UK's biggest companies, the General Electric Company (GEC).

+In 1964, the lamp factory was renamed Thorn Lighting following the merger of Thorn Lighting with AEI.
+General Electric, one of the world's biggest companies, acquired Thorn Lighting in 1991.
+The site contained groundbreaking research labs that made countless contributions of global significance, development workshops, and even built machines used on the factory floor.
+The factory closed in 2007 after 61 years of producing lamps.